 Jaw masculinization may also be used to correct structural jaw issues (overbite/underbite), natural asymmetries, or lopsided features due to congenital issues or facial trauma.

 Jaw masculinization is typically performed using custom implants.
 Prior to your surgery, the implants are ordered — or some cases manufactured — to your desired jawline shape.
 The implants are inserted along the lower edge of the jawline and positioned flush against the existing jawbone and held in place with titanium screws.
 Incisions are then closed with sutures that will dissolve on their own inside the mouth.

 Who is an ideal candidate for Jaw Surgery?

-Patients undergoing facial masculinization surgery (FMS) are ideal candidates for jaw augmentation, which is typically performed in combination with other facial procedures, such as forehead augmentation and forehead lengthening, cheek augmentation, rhinoplasty, and chin masculinization.
+Patients undergoing masculine facial gender confirmation surgery are ideal candidates for jaw augmentation, which is typically performed in combination with other facial procedures, such as forehead augmentation and forehead lengthening, cheek augmentation, rhinoplasty, and chin masculinization.
 The overall goal is to create an ideal balance of facial features that appear naturally masculine.
 Jaw reshaping is also frequently requested by cisgendered males (male-identified born male) who are seeking a more masculine look.

 What can I expect after surgery?

 The most common side effect of this procedure is swelling, which typically peaks between 24 to 48 hours post-surgery.
 After the initial swelling subsides, there may be mild residual swelling that lasts several weeks or even months, therefore, you may not see the final results of your jaw augmentation procedure for at least month.
 While healing, you may have limited ability to talk, smile, or fully move your mouth.
 Dr. Deschamps-Braly will explain all dietary and oral hygiene guidelines to help optimize post-op healing.